grzegorznowak/lxd-pab/README.md

 molecule destroy -s lxd-pab
 ```

-The follow the `Quickstart` guide a new
+Afterwards follow the `Quickstart` guide a new

 # Usage